bwgraves/doc-scrape-challenge/md/reject_unauth_destination.md

-# reject_unauth_destination Reject the request unless one of the following is true:
+# reject_unauth_destination undefined; Reject the request unless one of the following is true: